 I consider myself an investor rather than a trader.
 My investment outlook is long term therefore maximizing its return by compound interest.
 Long term which means 5 years and beyond.

-My strategy of dividend growth investing is to live off the growing dividends of my investment replacing my income without touching my capital.
+My ultimate goal of investing in the stock market is to live off the growing dividends of my investment replacing my work (active) income without touching my capital.

 Why I invest in Stocks?